 The U.S. National Highway Traffic Safety Administration includes the following actions in their list of aggressive driving behaviors and actions:

 - Speeding: exceeding the posted speed limit or driving too fast for conditions

 - Changing lanes excessively without reasonable cause

 - Improper passing: failing to signal before passing, passing on the shoulder of the road, or cutting into another car’s path

 - Tailgating: driving too closely behind another vehicle

 Road rage is quite common everywhere around the world, especially in urban areas with lots of traffic, where people are in a hurry to get to work and find themselves stuck in traffic jams.

-Since you can’t really avoid stressful situations when driving around, all you need to focus on is how you react to them and how you handle other drivers’ aggressiveness.
+Since you can’t always avoid stressful situations on the road, all you need to focus on is how you react to them and how you handle other drivers’ aggressiveness.
 Here are some tips to help you.

 Stay Calm and Minimize Your Reaction